MaikTungsten/organoidmap/README.md

 # OrganoidMap

 This repository contains code for OrganoidMap - a web application allowing to search a database containing results from a systematic literature search for brain organoid models.
-The **OrganoidMap** is available at: _Link will follow_
+The **OrganoidMap** is available at: organoidmap.cs.uni-tuebingen.de

 Please refer to the original publication (_Link will follow_) for further information.